Contacts

 - Filter by type: All, Customer, or Business.

-- Enable Include archived to show contacts you’ve archived.
+- Enable Include archived to show contacts you have archived.

 Create a new contact

-Click New Contact and enter at least a name and one contact method (email or phone).
+Click New Contact and enter at least a name and one contact method, either email or phone.
 You can also add multiple emails, multiple phone numbers, addresses, company, tags, and notes.

 Duplicate detection and merges

 Use Find duplicates to detect potential duplicates based on matching email addresses and phone numbers.
-If duplicates are found, you can merge them so your data stays clean and notifications don’t get sent twice.
+If duplicates are found, you can merge them so your data stays clean and notifications do not get sent twice.

 Where contacts are used